nbarbettini/Intro-Web-Series/day3.md

 # Next Steps

-We barely scratched the surface of Javascript in this class.
+We barely scratched the surface of JavaScript in this class.
 You can easily learn more online...

-## Khan Academy's Hour of Code with Javascript
+## Khan Academy's Hour of Code with JavaScript
 If you run out of ideas tonight and.or just want a quick lesson that takes about an hour, look at Khan Academy's Hour Of Code lesson at https://www.khanacademy.org/computing/hour-of-code

 ## still more...
-There is a wealth of resources for learning Javascript.
+There is a wealth of resources for learning JavaScript.
-Khan Academy's site is truely an awesome way to learn Javascript.  https://www.khanacademy.org/computing/computer-programming/programming
+Khan Academy's site is truely an awesome way to learn JavaScript.  https://www.khanacademy.org/computing/computer-programming/programming

 The reason we chose Thimble for this class is that it is structured for learners.
 Scroll on down at https://thimble.mozilla.org/ and you will see many projects.
 Choose one that looks interesting.